Bumblebee/Bumblebee/README.md

 Bumblebee
 =========

 Bumblebee is a layer on top of the Selenium browser automation framework.
-Using Bumblebee and the accompanying design paradigm allows for easy creation of page objects, even for dynamic web pages.
+It and the accompanying design pattern allow for easy creation of page objects, even on dynamic web pages.

 Bumblebee makes browser automation dead simple.
 Develop page objects quickly by modeling which parts of the page can be interacted with.
-Then, using Intellisense, we can check what elements/blocks are on the page and easily perform actions on them.
+Then, using Intellisense, we can check what actions are available and chain them together.

 The basic idea behind Bumblebee is to break each page down into blocks and elements.
-Use the classes provided by bumblebee to model your site into page objects.
+Use the classes provided by Bumblebee to model your site into page objects.
 Consume page objects by writing your automation code.
-If page objects are well designed, writing the automation code should take no effort.
+If page objects are well designed, writing the automation code should take no effort at all.

 Blocks
 ------